BobTabrizi/TTDamageCalculator/README.md

 # TTDamageCalculator

+A damage calculator that simulates Toontown battle mechanics for a single turn.
+Current version is for the Corporate Clash server.

+## Development server

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.6.

-## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.